 Depending on the formula you choose, eye serums can provide an array of benefits for your under-eye area.

-Whether it’s due to poor sleep, stress, or heredity, most people suffer from dark circles under the eyes from time to time.
+Dark circle reduction: Whether it’s due to poor sleep, stress, or heredity, most people suffer from dark circles under their eyes from time to time.
 Some eye serums contain ingredients that help fade darker pigmentation and make the skin less transparent, so the under-eye area appears brighter.

 Eye serum and eye cream share some similar benefits, but there are several important reasons why a serum is often a better option.

 Lightweight formula: Eye serums are thinner and more lightweight than creams, so they’re ideal for oily skin and skin that’s prone to milia – small, hard bumps that form beneath the eye when the oil glands are blocked by heavy, rich products.

 Easy absorption: Because they’re lightweight, eye serums absorb more easily into the skin than creams do.
 That means you don’t have to rub them in as much, which helps prevent the kind of under-eye tugging that can lead to fine lines and wrinkles.